Davidkeebler/Orca-Detection/README.md

 - Retrain the model with more data that has been better curated.
 A wider variety of examples of background noise will help prevent the false positives that are occuring.
 It may also be beneficial to ensure as many different types of Orca vocalization/acoustic communication are present in the training data as possible once I have catalogued these sounds.
 - Create a webapp that will retrieve the live hydrophone data and label it on demand.
 It is unlikely that this webapp will constantly run due to server costs, but I would like a publicly available demonstration of the project to be available.
 - Integrate this model into a larger pipeline for the analysis of Orca vocalizations.
 The original scope of the project included creating a clustering model that identifies different types of vocalizations within the target signals, and then to use that clustered data to train a neural network that directly detects and classifies acoustic communications.
 The scope of the project had to be reduced partway through due to difficulties encountered in running the ANIMAL-SPOT code which were time-consuming to overcome.
 The ultimate goal of the project is to create a framework that can be run online and used in real time to detect and classify the vocalizations of the animals so that researchers can label them with appropriate context and determine their meaning.
+# Navigation
+All of the code used in this project is stored in the ipynb files in this repository.
+They are:
+- Data_Loading.ipynb
+- Signal_split.ipynb
+- Animal_Spot.ipynb
+- Animal_Spot_Eval.ipynb

+The configuration files used for Training, Prediction, and Evaluation are labeled as the following in this repository:
+- config-train
+- config-prediction
+- config-evaluation

+The images in this markdown file are stored in the Images subfolder.
+A presentation of the project is saved in the repository as Presentation.pdf